 As shown in Figure 15, industrial park uses are designated in two areas of the planning area: North Ridge and Mercy.
-Together, these sites total approximately 60 acres of industrial development.
+Together, these sites total approximately 45 acres of industrial development.
 Each area is located within relatively easy access of the freeway, requires moderate but not excessive grading for development and fits into the overall land use pattern of the community.

 North Ridge should be developed as a business park with lots ranging from one to five acres in size and should be utilized for industrial park and possibly commercial office uses.
 A technical/trade school and a daycare center are also considered appropriate.
-The Mercy industrial area is sited in a hollow directly abutting the freeway.
-The estimated 39 acres available should be utilized for light industrial uses such as manufacturing, wholesale distribution and warehousing.
+The Mercy industrial area is sited in the eastern portion of the site a hollow directly abutting the freeway.
+The estimated 12 acres available should be utilized for light industrial uses such as corporate headquarters and/or offices.
 Commercial office uses may be more appropriately located in the North Ridge area or at the freeway commercial center.
 The lot size should be flexible.
-A recreation vehicle storage area screened by mini-warehousing facilities should be considered for the Mercy area.